dylan-lang/opendylan/documentation/intro-dylan/source/methods-generic-functions.rst

 extra parameters which are identified by a label rather than by their position in the argument list.
-Keyword arguments are often used in a fashion similar to :term:`default parameter values` in C++.
-For example, the following hypothetical method might print records to an output device:
+Keyword arguments are often used in a fashion similar to :term:`default parameter values` in C++, and they are always optional.

+The following hypothetical method might print records to an output device:

 .. code-block:: dylan

     define method print-records
         (records :: <collection>, #key init-codes = "", lines-per-page = 66)
      => ()
-      send-init-codes(init-codes);
+      send-init-codes(init-codes)
       // ...print the records
     end method;

-This method could be invoked in one of several ways.
-The first specifies no keyword arguments, and the latter two specify some combination of them.
-Note that order of keyword arguments doesn't matter.
+The arguments following ``#key`` are keyword arguments.
+You could call this method in several ways:

 .. code-block:: dylan